Left: Colorized SEM image of a soybean cyst nematode and an egg (photo: WSU Extension)

 |60 - 62%||D-|

-There will be four exams, each worth 15% of the course grade.
-Exams will primarily cover material from lecture, although material from the readings in the text can also appear on exams.
+There will be three exams, each worth 20% of the course grade.
+Exams will primarily cover material from lecture.
+Material from the readings will only appear on exams if I have explicitly warned you about it.
 The exams are not cumulative, except insofar as understanding material from earlier in the class may be necessary to understand later material.
-The first three exams will be held during the lecture periods indicated on the course schedule; the fourth exam will be held during the final exam slot (also on the course schedule).
+The first two exams will be held during the lecture periods indicated on the course schedule; the third exam will be held during the final exam slot (also on the course schedule).
 This time is set by the registrar and is not negotiable.
 If circumstances beyond your control force you to miss an exam, please contact me ahead of time by phone, email, or in person to discuss it.